142Eko/Machine-Learning-Bangkit-2023/README.md

 Convolutional Neural Network<br>
 The most used in convolutional neural network are convolutional and pooling.
 Convolutional is get the 'abstract/core' in image, when pooling resize the image.<br>

+---

+### Report Date Dec-27-2023
+2 weeks before the end of the bangkit program, in this 19th week my team and I have completed a product capstone entitled EMPAQ.
+Since I have not yet described the capstone of my product, I will tell what EMPAQ is.<br>
+In short, EMPAQ is an application with the aim of mental health.
+EMPAQ helps users get services from peer counselors as well as professionals.
+But not all features can be accessed for free.<br> We only provide consultations with chatbots and peer counselors .
+To conduct a consultation with an expert, you will certainly have to pay.
+For the focus of our application is to minimize<br> suicidal ideation, if indicated suicidal ideation, it will be directed to the mobile service for further<br>